ymniquet/eQuimageLab/docs/source/processing.rst

    swt
    slt

 These functions are also available as methods of the :py:class:`Image <equimage.image.Image>` class.
-They all return an :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` object.
+They all return a :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` object.
 Discrete and "à trous" wavelet transforms are performed with the `PyWavelet <https://pywavelets.readthedocs.io/en/latest/>`_ package.

 The inverse wavelet transform can be computed with the following method of the :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` class: